 AACR-TESARO Career Development Award for Immuno-oncology Research

 The AACR-TESARO Career Development Award for Immuno-oncology Research represents a joint effort to promote and support junior faculty to conduct immuno-oncology research and establish a successful career path in this field.
-The research proposed for funding may be basic, translational, clinical, or epidemiological in nature and must have direct applicability and relevance to checkpoint inhibitor resistance and/or approaches to overcome this resistance.
+The research proposed for funding may be basic, translational, clinical, or epidemiological in nature and must have direct applicability and relevance to checkpoint inhibitor resistance or approaches to overcome this resistance.

 Scientific Statement of Research